 From state legislatures to the MAGA Supreme Court, Republicans have launched an all-out attack on women’s rights at every level of government.
-Now, more than ever, we need leaders like Chuck Schumer fighting back against Mitch McConnell and the real threat of national abortion ban.
+Now, more than ever, we need leaders like Chuck Schumer fighting back against the GOP and the real threat of a national abortion ban.

 Protecting Abortion Access